 When this condition is met, we’ll opt to make this element visible.

 Pro tip: You can use the elements tree in the top left-hand corner to hide and display select elements.
-This will help keep your development environment organized while building.
+This will help keep your app development environment organized while building.

-Liking a post
+Like a post

 Creators love seeing support from their audience.
 Receiving likes on a post is always an effective way to know your audience appreciates your content.